How One Roman Matron Caused All Women To Be Banned from Practicing Law

 Her litigiousness far surpassed any other woman, and women, according to Juvenal, tended to be quite litigious.
 So it's fair to say, Afrania was likely in court a lot.
 And she certainly built up a reputation.

-In 1255, Afrania made an appearance as Calefurnia in the most important law book of the Holy Roman Empire, Sachsenspiegel (The Saxon Mirror), which had been translated and spread all across Europe.
+And then a reason for something even worse.
 It seems Afrania, who had died in 48 BCE, was still influencing law over 1300 years later, though probably not in the way she had hoped.

 Sources: